microsoft/FeatureManagement-Go/example/gin/README.md

 # Gin Feature Flags Web App

-This is a Gin web application using a feature flag in Azure App Configuration to dynamically control the availability of a new web pagee without restarting or redeploying it.
+This is a Gin web application using a feature flag in Azure App Configuration to dynamically control the availability of a new web page without restarting or redeploying it.

 ## Prerequisites